-Take a look at the pictures.
+Take a look at the pictures of the pallet playhouse.
 Spend a lot of time on your ideas and planning and then start collecting those pallets!

 Step 1: Break down the pallets